 Chewonki is a school, camp and environmental education organization based in Wiscasset, Maine, that inspires transformative growth, teaches appreciation and stewardship of the natural world, and challenges people to build thriving, sustainable communities throughout their lives.
 Chewonki is a 501(c) non-profit organization.

-- Camp Chewonki for Girls, originating with our first all-girls program in 2000, serves about 75-100 girls each summer in outdoor experiences that emphasize fun, friendship, self-knowledge, outdoor activities, and wilderness trips.
+- Camp Chewonki for Girls, originating with our first all-girls program in 2000, serves about 75-100 girls each summer in outdoor experiences that emphasize fun, friendship, self-knowledge, outdoor activities, and backcountry trips.

 - Maine Coast Semester at Chewonki

 Maine Coast Semester at Chewonki is a semester-long academically rigorous residential program in Wiscasset, Maine, serving high school juniors.
 Learning takes place in classrooms, in the field, on the coast, at the farm, in the forest, and on extended wilderness trips.
 Side by side with their teachers, students explore the concepts behind human ecology, the intersection between humans and their natural, social, and built environments.

 Chewonki Elementary and Middle School opened in 2015 and currently serves 44 students in grades 3-7.
 The school offers an interdisciplinary, place-based curriculum drawing on Chewonki’s resources to provide academic and experiential learning in a supportive community.